anair-it/disruptor-billing-example/README.md

-Spring managed LMAX Disruptor Example project
+Spring Boot managed LMAX Disruptor Example project
 ==================
 This project uses [disruptor-spring-manager](https://github.com/anair-it/disruptor-spring-manager) to create disruptor spring beans and perform message transactions.
-The project uses an embedded tomcat server to kick start the application using maven.
+The project uses spring boot to load up the application as a JMS listener.
 Integration with IBM Websphere MQ is required to run this project.
 Ofcourse you can make minor modifications to get this running against ActiveMQ etc.

 The example uses 2 disruptor beans.
 One to process billing records and another to process data streams.
 Both disruptors are configured as spring beans.